dardio03/alphadesk-terminal/README.md

 Each exchange has a dedicated module under `src/aggr-worker/exchanges/` that specifies its WebSocket URL.
 Refer to that directory for the full list of supported endpoints.
 Each connection includes automatic reconnection with exponential backoff and proper error handling.

+### Adding a New Exchange Connector

+1. Create a connector under `src/aggr-worker/exchanges/`.
+This file should handle WebSocket subscriptions for trades, tickers and order books.
+Existing files in that directory are good starting points.
+2. Register a corresponding class in `src/utils/ExchangeService.ts` via `ExchangeFactory`.
+This enables the UI to manage the connection and display the data.
+3. Add the exchange identifier to `src/constants/exchanges.ts` so it appears in the settings.

 ## Type Safety